-Limit the amount of sodium in your diet to help keep your blood pressure under control.
-This means using herbs, spices and fruit juices to flavor your meat, poultry and fish rather than salt or ready-made sauces, which often contain high amounts of sodium.
-Cut off any visible fat from red meat and poultry before cooking, and use healthy cooking methods such as poaching, broiling, grilling, roasting and steaming instead of frying.
+Limit the amount of sodium in your diet by using herbs, spices and fruit juices to flavor your meat, poultry and fish rather than salt or ready-made sauces.
+Cut off any visible fat from red meat and poultry before cooking, and use healthy cooking methods such as poaching, broiling, grilling, roasting and steaming instead of frying, Hays suggests.

 When eating out, you can still eat healthy by being aware of menu keywords like "crispy" or "battered" because they often indicate that the dish is fried.

 Portion size is also important, Hays adds.
 A serving of meat, including a chicken breast or a fish filet, should be about the size of your palm and not thicker than a deck of cards, she says.